waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
 - FLOOR: Traversable.
 Standard ground.
 - WALL: Impassable.
-Includes counters and trees.
+Includes counters, bookshelves, and decorative walls.
 - SHUTTER: Dynamic collision.
 (Solved in 3_54).
 Impassable when closed.
 - LADDER: Warp tile.
 Used between floors or underground.
 - WARP_CARPET_DOWN: Warp tile.
 Found at exits and in elevators.
 - STAIRCASE: Warp tile.
 - WATER: Requires Surf to traverse.
 (HM03)
 - GRASS: May trigger wild encounters.
-- unseen: Traversable (optimistic assumption for pathfinding).

 # Current Strategy: Stop Team Rocket
+- Primary Goal: Stop Team Rocket at the Goldenrod Radio Tower.
+- Mission Start: Turn #11112.
 - Method: Clear the restricted floors of the Radio Tower and stop the broadcast.
 - Path: Radio Tower 4F -> Radio Tower 5F.
 - Tactical: Use stairs at (12, 0) on 4F to reach the top floor (5F).